-Singing had been a lifelong passion.
-I had always had a quiet belief that I could sing but for a variety of reasons, I kept it hidden and didn't feel able to do anything about it until I finally agreed to take singing lessons performing at my 50th birthday party and gigging locally for a couple of years.
+Singing has been a lifelong passion.
+I had always had a quiet belief that I could sing but for a variety of reasons, I kept it hidden and didn't feel able to do anything about it.
+That was until I finally agreed to take singing lessons performing at my 50th birthday party and gigging locally for a couple of years.

 I had a 21 year career in the Fitness Industry culminating in being Head of HR for a leading health club chain until 2004.
 I then pursued a career in Interior Design and ran a micro boutique B&B from home.

-In 2011 I was diagnosed with M.E.
-Aged 52.
+In 2011 I was diagnosed with M.E. aged 52.
 Life as I knew it came to a halt.
-I stopped working and singing.
-But I did continue with vocal coaching lessons when I could and after a while and as part of a collection of things I was encouraged to do to assist with recovery was to keep a journal.
+I stopped working and singing, but I did continue with vocal coaching lessons when I could after a while; and as part of a collection of things I was encouraged to do to assist with recovery, was to keep a journal.